apostrophecms/docs/docs/reference/server-events.md

 ### `beforeSend`

 Triggered just before a page template is rendered and sent as a response to a request.
 This can be a good place to adjust the data available to the template  by amending `req.data`.
+Also see the [async components guide](/guide/async-components.md), as that can be a cleaner way to package code that fetches data during rendering.

 #### Parameters